aarontimbo/my-retail-dropwizard/README.md

 ### From the Command line:

-1. Navigate to the `product-service` sub-project (services/product/product-service) from the `my-retail-dropwizard` project
+1. Navigate to the `my-retail-dropwizard` project
 2. Start the service by executing:

 `gradle run`